Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Introduction and main results

 In addition, it has been known for many years that under suitable assumptions on the coefficients, dispersive equations enjoy smoothing properties.
 These have been completely established for homogeneous equations ($f=0$) with constant coefficients, see for instance \cite{ConstantinSaut1, ConstantinSaut2, Kato, KPV1, Sugimoto}.
 Roughly speaking, it is well known that the solution gains $(p-1)/2$ derivatives with respect to the initial datum $g$.
-In the papers \cite{KPV2, KPV3, KPV4} Kenig, Ponce and Vega studied the case of inhomogenous equations and the smoothing effect also with respect to the forcing term $f$ establishing that it consists of $p-1$ derivatives. \\ For equations with variable $x$-dependent coefficients, the largest part of existing results concern Schr\"odinger-type equations, see \cite{Doi1, Doi2, KPV5, KPRV}.
-In these papers, the authors admit operators with principal part depending on $x$.
-Reading this condition on our operator \eqref{op}, this corresponds to allow a dependence on $x$ for the coefficient $a_p$.
-In this case, a non-trapping condition is required in order to obtain the smoothing effect.
-Roughly speaking, this condition corresponds to the fact the bicharacteristic curves of the operator $P$ are globally defined and escape from any compact subset of $\R^{2n}$ when the parameter becomes large enough.
-If $a_p$ is independent of $x$, the non-trapping condition is automatically satisfied.
-We also mention the recent paper by Federico and Staffilani \cite{FS} where degenerate Schr\"odinger-type equations have been considered.
-An interesting consequence of the smoothing effect which has been analyzed in many of the above mentioned references is the possibility of proving local (in time) existence and uniqueness results for nonlinear Cauchy problems with linear part given by an operator satisfying smoothing estimates. \\ Concerning higher order equations with $x$-dependent coefficients, the most relevant reference is the paper \cite{chihara} by Chihara where the author obtained smoothing effect for a class of $p$-evolution operators.
-Recently, Federico and Tramontana \cite{FT} obtained stronger smoothing estimate compared to \cite{chihara} for the case of linear third order equations ($p=3$) and applied them to obtain local existence results for KdV-type equations with variable coefficients. \\
+In the papers \cite{KPV2, KPV3, KPV4} Kenig, Ponce and Vega studied the case of inhomogenous equations and the smoothing effect also with respect to the forcing term $f$ establishing that it consists of $p-1$ derivatives. \\ For equations with variable $x$-dependent coefficients, the largest part of existing results concern Schr\"odinger-type equations, see \cite{Doi1, Doi2, FS, KPV5, KPRV}.
+Whenever the leading coefficient $a_p$ depends on $x$, a non-trapping condition is required in order to obtain the smoothing effect.
+Roughly speaking, this condition corresponds to the fact the bicharacteristic curves of the operator $P$ are globally defined and escape from any compact subset of $\R^{2n}$ when the parameter becomes large enough, cf. \cite{CKS}.
+Recently, Federico and Tramontana \cite{FT} obtained smoothing estimates for linear third order equations ($p=3$) replacing the non-trapping condition with a "smallness assumption" on the coefficients and applied them to obtain local existence results for KdV-type equations with variable coefficients.
+In fact, an interesting consequence of the smoothing effect which has been analyzed in many of the above mentioned references is the possibility of proving local (in time) existence and uniqueness results for nonlinear Cauchy problems with linear part given by an operator satisfying smoothing estimates.
+Concerning higher order equations with $x$-dependent coefficients, the most relevant reference is the paper \cite{chihara} by Chihara where the author obtained smoothing estimates for a $p$-evolution operator of arbitrary order under a decay condition on the subprincipal symbol and the non-trapping condition.\\